 In this case, the Campaign Responses act as a triage.
-New contacts get converted to Leads and existing Contacts get a follow-up that can be completed and put into the Contact’s history showing they attended an event or connected with your company on that day.
+New contacts get converted to Leads and existing Contacts get a follow-up that can be completed and put into the Contact’s history.
+This shows they attended an event or connected with your company on that day.

 Campaign Responses act as a protective firewall for the Leads database.
 Junk responses can be closed without ever becoming Leads.
 In addition, you can track the number of inquiries you are getting from this source, how many are actual Leads and how many are becoming Opportunities over a period of time.

-Sales people would manage Campaign Responses from a dashboard or from the Activities area in CRM—just like any other follow-ups they have.
+Sales people would manage Campaign Responses from a dashboard or the Activities area — just like any other follow-ups they have.

 - Using Campaign Responses in CRM 2011 (Blog)

 - Microsoft Discontinues Microsoft Dynamics CRM Internet Lead Capture Tool (Press release)

 - PowerWebForm (Dynamics CRM Add-on for capturing web leads)